Nested resources

 You’ve now completely created another CRUD interface, this time for the

-resource, which is only accessible within the scope of a project.
+tickets resource, which is only accessible within the scope of a project.

 This means you must request it using a URL such as /projects/1/tickets/2

-rather than /tickets/2
+rather than /tickets/2.

 Summary

-In this chapter, you generated another controller, the TicketsController
+In this chapter, you generated another controller, the TicketsController,

-which allows you to create records for your Ticket
+which allows you to create records for your Ticket model that will end up in

-table.
+your tickets table.
 The difference between this controller and the

-is that the TicketsController
+ProjectsController is that the TicketsController is accessible only within

 the scope of an existing project, because you used nested routing.

-In this controller, you scoped the finds for the Ticket
+In this controller, you scoped the finds for the Ticket model by using the

-association method, provided by the association helper method
+tickets association method, provided by the association helper method

-call in your Project
+has_many call in your Project model. has_many also provides the build

-method, which you used to begin creating new Ticket
+method, which you used to begin creating new Ticket records that are scoped

 to a project.